The Study of Lived Catholicism

-An on-line conference taking place across two days, bringing together theologians, ethnographers, anthropologists, human geographers, psychologists and ethicists among others for interdisciplinary exchange and encounter.
-It is a project of the Centre for Catholic Studies at Durham University, in partnership with the London School of Economics.
+Taking place across two days, bringing together theologians, ethnographers, anthropologists, human geographers, psychologists and ethicists among others for interdisciplinary exchange and encounter.
+Lived Catholicism 2021 is a project of the Centre for Catholic Studies at Durham University, in partnership with the Department of Catholic Studies, Duquesne University.

 What is Lived Catholicism?